ZoneMinder/zmeventnotification/README.md

 ### Running it as a daemon so it starts automatically along with ZoneMinder

+**NOTE: Starting version 1.32.0 of ZoneMinder, you now have an option to directly enable this daemon as an option directly in the settings of Options->Systems.
+Just enable "OPT_USE_EVENTNOTIFICATION" and you are all set.
+The rest of this section is NOT NEEDED for 1.32.0 and above!

 **WARNING: Do NOT do this before you run it manually as I've mentioned above to test.
 Make sure it works, all packages are present etc. before you add it as  a daemon as if you don't and it crashes you won't know why**